-This is seen mainly in confined gilts, and stress of confinement seems to play an important role.
-Regrouping or overcrowding elevates stress levels as well.
+This is seen mainly in confined gilts, and stress seems to play an important role.
+Regrouping or overcrowding increases stress levels as well.
 These two factors (confinement and crowding) lead to chronic stress, delayed puberty, and failure to reproduce.
-On the other hand, acute and mild stress such as transport and gentle handling by the producer accelerate estrous cycles.
+On the other hand, acute and mild stress such as transport and gentle handling accelerate estrous cycles.

 Refusal to Nurse

 Normally, the sow lies in lateral recumbency and grunts to attract the piglets to nurse.
-Mastitis is the most common reason that sows refuse to nurse piglets.
-A physical examination is necessary to rule out this and other medical conditions.
+Mastitis is the most common reason sows refuse to nurse piglets.
+A physical examination is necessary to exclude this and other medical conditions.
 The sow lies sternally, preventing the piglets from accessing the teats.
 Mastitis is typically seen during late phases of lactation when the farrowing crates are removed.
 Sows with postpartum dysgalactia syndrome and mastitis (see Postpartum Dysgalactia Syndrome and Mastitis in Sows) are usually too weak to move and prevent the piglets from nursing.
-However, these sows usually do not eat and their piglets fail to gain weight.
+However, these sows usually do not eat, and their piglets do not gain weight.
 Piglets of such sows should be transitioned to milk replacers and solid food.
 This can be encouraged by mixing sow's milk with the food or sweetening the food.

 Stereotypic behaviors are not common in pigs and mostly relate to management, boredom, and nutrition.
 The most common stereotypic behaviors include rubbing nasal secretions on the floor or another pig, bar biting by confined sows, and polydipsia.
 Environmental enrichment in early stages is usually successful.
 Feeding smaller quantities more frequently and providing toys, bedding to root, corn on the cob, and clean tires can be enriching and mentally stimulating for pigs.